Recent Economy Energy reviews & complaints info

 Customer reviews of Economy Energy on Trustpilot are quite mixed.
 The supplier had an overall rating of 2.7 out of 5, with 49% of customer reviews rating it as ‘excellent’ and 30% rating it is ‘bad’.

-The number of positive reviews is quite surprising considering the poor customer service, billing and complaints handling we have mentioned above.
-There are a number of explanations for this:
+Given the poor customer service, billing and complaints handling we have mentioned above, the number of positive reviews comes as a surprise, however there are a number of explanations for this:

 - Most of these positive reviews are Economy Energy reviews from 2016 and 2017, so it may just be that these comments were left before the supplier started to develop problems.

 - Economy Energy’s referral scheme.
 Economy Energy offered its customers a referral scheme - customers that successfully recommended their friends to the supplier were rewarded with £20.
-This could mean that a number of positive Economy Energy reviews were simply down to customers wishing to convince their friends and family of the virtues of the supplier for their own personal gain.
+These schemes are generally quite successful and create positive publicity for the company.
+This may mean that a number of positive Economy Energy reviews were simply down to customers hoping to benefit from convincing others to join and receive their reward.

-- Since the announcement that the energy supplier is no longer trading, several Economy Energy customer reviews are five-star on, not because customers were happy with the service, but because they were so pleased with the downfall of the company!
+- Since the announcement that the energy supplier is no longer trading, several Economy Energy customer reviews are five-stars, not because customers were happy with the service, but because they were so happy about the company's closure.

 5 stars why?
 Because this awful company has got its just desserts and gone bust.
 Worst customer service ever.

 As Economy Energy is no longer trading, Which? has removed the supplier’s customer review and score from its annual rankings.
 However, with a bit of research, we’ve recovered the Economy Energy review from 2017/2018.